-Thomas Stiebel, co-chair of the firm's China Law Group, focuses on China-related transactions where he represents U.S. clients with business interests in China and represents Chinese companies doing business in the U.S. He also practices in the firm's Intellectual Property Practice Group.
-In China, Tom assists clients, including numerous multinational companies, in negotiating, establishing, and operating foreign investment enterprises, identifying and evaluating business partners, government relations, and handling multicultural and multijurisdictional legal issues.
-He is regularly consulted on matters such as corporate matters (including mergers and acquisitions, venture capital and private equity investments, and capital markets), IP protection, technology transfers and licenses, employment, and immigration and labor, as well as regulatory matters related to market access and barriers, government approval and registration, and license/permit requirements.
-Tom's Chinese clients include large state-owned enterprises as well as private entities, principally in the energy, high-technology, pharmaceutical, biotech, real estate, automotive, and manufacturing sectors.
-He is a listed arbitrator for the China International Economic and Trade Arbitration Commission ("CIETAC") and the International Arbitration Court of the Wuhan Arbitration Commission ("WIAC").
+Thomas Stiebel, co-chair of the firm's China Law Group, focuses on China-related transactions where he represents Chinese companies doing business in the U.S., and U.S. companies with business interests in China.
+He also practices in the firm's Intellectual Property Practice Group.
+Tom's Chinese clients include large state-owned enterprises as well as public and private entities, principally in the energy, high-technology, pharmaceutical, biotech, real estate, automotive, and manufacturing sectors.
+He is a listed arbitrator for the China International Economic and Trade Arbitration Commission ("CIETAC").
 His most recent China experience includes

 - Advising a Chinese subsidiary of a large international pharmaceutical company on worldwide intellectual property acquisition and protection, including licensing negotiations and right-to-practice and litigation analysis.